Harper College

 • Learn on your schedule: Take 8-week courses in an asynchronous "online anytime" format.

-• Do it all in one year: Get started in your hospitality and tourism career quickly by completing the program as quickly as one year.
+• Do it all in one year: Get started in your hospitality and tourism career by completing the program as quickly as one year.

 • Built for success: Learn what you need to get started in the hospitality and tourism industry, including hotel operations, house-keeping management, food service, sales and marketing, budgeting and more.